xamarin/mobcat/samples/cpp_with_xamarin/README.md

     ```
     [DllImport(DllName, EntryPoint = "MyMathFuncsAdd")]
-    internal static extern double Add(IntPtr ptr, double a, double b);
+    internal static extern double Add(MyMathFuncsSafeHandle ptr, double a, double b);

     [DllImport(DllName, EntryPoint = "MyMathFuncsSubtract")]
-    internal static extern double Subtract(IntPtr ptr, double a, double b);
+    internal static extern double Subtract(MyMathFuncsSafeHandle ptr, double a, double b);

     [DllImport(DllName, EntryPoint = "MyMathFuncsMultiply")]
-    internal static extern double Multiply(IntPtr ptr, double a, double b);
+    internal static extern double Multiply(MyMathFuncsSafeHandle ptr, double a, double b);

     [DllImport(DllName, EntryPoint = "MyMathFuncsDivide")]
-    internal static extern double Divide(IntPtr ptr, double a, double b);
+    internal static extern double Divide(MyMathFuncsSafeHandle ptr, double a, double b);
     ```

     **NOTE:** We're using simple types for the parameters in this example.
 Since marshalling is a bitwise-copy in this case it requires no additional work on our part.
+Also notice the use of the **MyMathFuncsSafeHandle** class instead of the standard **IntPtr**.
+The **IntPtr** is automatically mapped to the **SafeHandle** as part of the marshalling process.

 6. Verify that the finished **MyMathFuncsWrapper** class appears as below:

     ```
-    using System;
     using System.Runtime.InteropServices;

     namespace MathFuncs